joyapisi/sql-practicals/DB Admin Dummy Take-Home Assignment.md

 1. What happens if you update or delete a member that has borrow records?
 How would you handle that?
 2. How would you schedule regular backups using PostgreSQL tools or cron jobs?
-3. If this library grew to millions of records, how would you optimize performance further?
+3. If this Bookstore grew to millions of records, how would you optimize performance further?

 ---